Caret may refer to any of the following:

 1. A caret is another name for a cursor.

-2. Alternatively referred to as the circumflex, the caret is the symbol ( ^ ) above the 6 key on a standard United States qwerty keyboard.
-In mathematics, the caret represents an exponent, square, cube, or other power.
+2. Alternatively known as the circumflex, the caret is the symbol ( ^ ) above the 6 key on a standard United States qwerty keyboard.
+In mathematics, the caret represents an exponent, such as a square, cube, or another exponential power.
 For example, 6^3, which may also be represented as 63 or 6 * 6 * 6.

-3. Carets are also used in computer programming languages for various reasons.
+Carets can be used in computer programming languages for various reasons.
 For example, in Perl, a user may use the below regular expression to replace the first character in the variable "myvariable" with an uppercase character.
-Many programs that support regular expressions (Regex) will use ^ to match the first character in a line or string.
+Many programs that support regular expressions (regex) use ^ to match the first character in a line or string.

 $myvariable =~ s/^(\w)/\U$1/g;